varadys/pkgDemo/README.md

 <!-- You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.  -->

-# pkgDemo
+# Insert Package Name

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of pkgDemo is to …
+The goal of XXX is to …

 ## Installation